NCCloud/metadata-reflector/CONTRIBUTING.md

 * Must follow [Golang best practices](https://go.dev/doc/effective_go)
 * Must pass CI jobs for linting.
 Please run `make lint` in the root of the project to know if the project complies with the requirements.
-* All changes require reviews from the responsible organization members before merge.
+* All changes require reviews from the responsible organization members before the merge.

 Once changes have been merged, the release will be done by the responsible organization members.